-As businesses across the world look to reduce their carbon footprint and also drive socially beneficial outcomes, in CMB we considered the Sustainability as a key strategic driver for our business and made it available to our customers to exclusively facilitate environmentally and/or socially sustainable economic activities.
+As businesses across the world look to reduce their carbon footprint and also drive socially beneficial outcomes, in CMB we considered Sustainability as a key strategic driver for our business.

 Global Payments Solutions ('GPS'):

 Unique payments and cash management solutions that allow clients to more efficiently and securely process their day-to-day transactions on-line.
 Additionally, the team is ideally positioned to provide the full suite of treasury and cash management solutions and consultative services.